jessecambon/jessecambon.github.io/_drafts/2019-11-20-quasiquotation-demo.md

 [Quasiquotation](https://rlang.r-lib.org/reference/quasiquotation.html)
-is a somewhat intimidating term for useful concept that will allow you to write more elegant and customizable dplyr-based code and functions.
+is a somewhat intimidating term for useful concept that will allow you to write more elegant and customizable code and functions.
 The purpose of this post is to demystify quasiquotation and show you how you can put it to use in your code.

 To begin, let’s consider a simple example in dplyr with the mtcars dataset.
-Here we calculate the maximum and minimum horsepower (hp) by the number of cylinders (cyl) using the “group\_by” and “summarize” functions.
+We calculate the maximum and minimum horsepower (hp) by the number of cylinders (cyl) using the “group\_by” and “summarize” functions.

 ``` r